What is an Insolvency Practitioner?

 In other instances, they may be appointed as a liquidator, administrator, or administrative receiver.

-In their role as a liquidator, IPs have the authority to disclaim onerous or toxic assets, investigate the operations of the company and its officers, and pursue legal action to seek restitution for the distressed company.
+As a liquidator, IPs have the authority to disclaim onerous or toxic assets, investigate the company’s and its officers’ operations, and pursue legal action to seek restitution for the distressed company.

-Regardless of the specific role they take on, IPs always prioritise the best interests of creditors, seeking to maximise returns and minimise financial losses.
+Regardless of their specific role, IPs always prioritise the best interests of creditors, seeking to maximise returns and minimise financial losses.

 Key Duties and Responsibilities of Insolvency Practitioners